xingwangsfu/MR-AMP/README.md

 For transform domain approach, please find the demo file "DCT_WT_Demo.m" in the "demo" folder.
 For spatial domain approach, please find the file "TVAMP_Demo.m" in the "demo" folder.
+For the comparison between TVAL3 and AMP-TV-2D, please refer to